BAT333/stockroom/README.md

  ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)
  ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

 Stockroom is a system designed to help businesses manage their parts inventory efficiently.
-With it, it is possible to organize items by sector and shelf, making it easier to locate and control movements.
+With it, it is possible to organize items by sectorEntity and shelf, making it easier to locate and control movements.

 ### 📌 Key Features
-- #### ✅ Registration and organization of parts by sector and shelf
+- #### ✅ Registration and organization of parts by sectorEntity and shelf
 - #### ✅ Control of stock inputs and outputs
 - #### ✅ Quick search by code, description, or industry
 - #### ✅ Detailed movement and availability reports